Reds vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Reds have posted a mark of 6-4.

-- When it comes to the over/under, the Reds and their opponents are 8-2-0 in their last 10 games.

-- The Reds have covered the runline in all of their previous 10 games (four of those games had a runline.
-In four consecutive games, Cincinnati and its opponent have topped the over/under, with the average total established by bookmakers being eight runs.
+- The Reds have covered the runline in the five of their previous 10 games that had a set runline.

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 41 games this year and have walked away with the win 18 times (43.9%) in those games.
+- The Reds have been victorious in 19, or 45.2%, of the 42 contests they have been chosen as underdogs in this season.

-- Cincinnati has a record of 5-8 in games where bookmakers have it as underdogs of at least +145 on the moneyline.
+- Cincinnati is 6-9 this season when entering a game as the underdog by +140 or more on the moneyline.

-- The Reds have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Reds have a 41.7% chance of coming away with a victory in the contest.

-- So far this season, Cincinnati and its opponents have hit the over in 31 of its 54 games with a total.
+- Games involving Cincinnati have gone over the total set by oddsmakers in 31 of 55 chances this season.

-- The Reds are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.
+- The Reds are 5-2-0 against the spread in their seven games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.